rongjiecomputer/tensorflow-xla-aot-windows/README.md

 # Configure LLVM in Tensorflow

-Copy [`BUILD.bazel`](BUILD.bazel) and create an empty file named `WORKSPACE` at `C:\tensorflow\llvm`.
+Create an empty file named `WORKSPACE` and copy[`BUILD.bazel`](BUILD.bazel) and `WORKSPACE` to `C:\tensorflow\llvm`.

 # Configure Tensorflow

 From now on, we will need Bazel.
-If you have not install Bazel, download `bazel-0.9.0-windows-x86_64.exe` from https://github.com/bazelbuild/bazel/releases, rename it to `bazel.exe` and put it in `PATH`.
+If you have not installed Bazel, download `bazel-0.9.0-windows-x86_64.exe` from https://github.com/bazelbuild/bazel/releases, rename it to `bazel.exe` and put it in `PATH`.

-Due to https://github.com/bazelbuild/bazel/issues/4149 , we need to set `TMP`, `TEMP` and `TMPDIR` to shorter name like `C:\tmp`.
+Due to https://github.com/bazelbuild/bazel/issues/4149, we need to set `TMP`, `TEMP` and `TMPDIR` to shorter name like `C:\tmp`.

 Run `configure.py` (see https://www.tensorflow.org/install/install_sources).

 When you see the following message, I recommend using `/arch:AVX` or higher if your machine supports AVX.
 If not, just leave it blank.
 (1)

 ```
 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: